joshwood/draw-string/README.md

 OR...

+For development purpose, if you have nodemon installed you can execute ```grunt server-mon```.
+This task does the same thing as ```grunt server``` except it uses nodemon to monitor node server changes and restarts the server automatically when a change occurs.

+     npm install -g nodemon

+OR..

 For non-development purposes, run ```node server``` to start the node server (runs on port 3030, socket listener is port 3000).

 BUT...

-Do not run both of these on the same host or you will get port conflicts
+Do only run ONE of these on the same host or you will get port conflicts